Jean-Claude Pascal: Career

 Pascal won the 1961 Eurovision Song Contest for Luxembourg with the song "Nous les amoureux" ('We the lovers'), with music composed by Jacques Datin and lyrics by Maurice Vidalin.
 The song tells the story of a thwarted love between the singer and his lover ("they would like to separate us, they would like to hinder us / from being happy").
 The lyrics go on about how the relationship is rejected by others but will finally be possible ("but the time will come. [...] and I will be able to love you without anybody in town talking about it. [...]
 [God] gave us the right to happiness and joy.").
 Later, Pascal explained that the song was about a homosexual relationship and the difficulties it faced.
 As this topic would have been considered controversial in the early 1960s, the lyrics are ambiguous and do not refer to the lovers' gender.
 This allowed hiding the song's actual message, which was not understood in this way by the general public at the time.
-Pascal was, himself, gay.
+Pascal was himself gay, although he never came out during his life.

 He later represented Luxembourg again in the 1981 contest and finished 11th of 20 with the song "C'est peut-être pas l'Amérique" ('It may not be America'), with words and music he composed together with Sophie Makhno and Jean-Claude Petit.
 Pascal died in Clichy, Hauts-de-Seine in 1992, aged 64, of stomach cancer.